junxit/us-congress-bills-109/metadata.md

 - 2005-03-15 — Introduced in House
 - 2005-03-15 — Introduced in House
 - 2005-03-15 — Referred to the House Committee on Energy and Commerce.
+- 2005-03-22 — Referred to the Subcommittee on Health.
+- 2006-05-03 — Considered under suspension of the rules. (consideration: CR H2007-2009)
+- 2006-05-03 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+99.
+- 2006-05-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-05-03 — Mr. Deal (GA) moved to suspend the rules and agree to the resolution.
+- 2006-05-03 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H2008)
+- 2006-05-03 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H2008)